DANS-KNAW/dccd-http/README.md

   For each user the id (a unique name) and other required properties are returned.
   If the requester has admin rights (role) then all users (also non-active and admin) with their roles and account state are returned.

+    - id
+    - displayname
+    - lastname
+    - email
+    - organisation
+    - accountState (only if admin)
+    - roles (only if admin)

 - user/{uid}

-  Returns the detailed user information.
+  Returns detailed user information of that specific user.
 You can only get your own detailed information or you must have admin rights.

+  same as above, but also optional

+    - title
+    - initials
+    - prefixes
+    - function
+    - telephone
+    - dai

+  And

+    - lastLoginDate (only if admin)

 Result details
 --------------